Research & Internships

 The PURA program offers Johns Hopkins University students unique opportunities to conduct undergraduate research.

 Through the generosity of alumnus Charles Robins, Johns Hopkins University offers funding for selected students to gain business-related or economic development-related experience through summer internships in East, Southeast, or South Asia.
+The experience can be in private industry, or it can be in a government or nonprofit setting as long as the position is focused on business/economic development, finance, accounting, marketing, or management.

 The Second Decade Society (SDS) is the alumni leadership development program for the Krieger School of Arts & Sciences.
 Thanks to the efforts of the SDS, several grants of up to $5000 each are available to students for summer internships.
 Internships must be unpaid or sponsored by a nonprofit organization.

 The Weisman Internship Fund is an endowment designated for students in the International Studies Program participating in internship experiences.
+Funding for internship-related expenses is awarded based on submitted proposals summarizing a position that the student has already accepted.

 The Franklin Center for Global Exchange, through the William F. Clinger, Jr. Scholarship Program, has made $10,000 available to the Krieger School of Arts and Sciences in support of undergraduate international research.